dagraham/etm-tk/etmTk/help/OVERVIEW.md

 would both contain `datadir` entries specifying the common root data directory.
 Additionally, if these configuration files contained, respectively, the entries

+    ~dag/.etm/etm.cfg
         calendars
         - [dag, true, dag]
         - [erp, false, erp]
         - [shared, true, shared]

 and

+    ~erp/.etm/etm.cfg
         calendars
         - [erp, true, erp]
         - [dag, false, dag]
         - [shared, true, shared]

 then, by default, both dag and erp would see the entries from their personal files as well as the shared entries and each could optionally view the entries from the other's personal files as well.
-See the *Preferences* tab for details on the `calendars` entry.
+See the Help/Preferences for details on the `calendars` entry.